 Breast reconstruction complications

-- developing a lump under your wound
+- developing a lump under your wound caused by fluid collecting

 - difference in shape and appearance

 - numbness or continued pain around your armpit or the inner part of your arm

 - permanent numbness around the scar on your chest